sdneon/node/doc/api/documentation.md

 are so proven and so relied upon that they are unlikely to ever change at all.
 Others are brand new and experimental, or known to be hazardous.

-The stability indices are as follows:
+The stability indexes are as follows:

 > Stability: 0 - Deprecated.
 The feature may emit warnings.
 Backward
 > compatibility is not guaranteed.